What payments and benefits are non-taxable?

 Places in nurseries or play schemes on premises made available by your employer, or similarly, if your employer runs the nursery jointly with others, on premises made available by one or more of those others, provided that your employer participates in managing and financing the provision of care.

 There is a limited exemption up to a maximum of £55 a week depending at what rate you pay tax and when you joined the childcare voucher scheme or when the childcare was first provided.
 This applies if you get childcare vouchers or if your employer contracts directly with a commercial nursery to provide qualifying childcare for a child for whom you have parental responsibility.

 Tax-free childcare is a new government scheme which was rolled out during the 2017/18 tax year.
-This scheme is also open to the self-employed and you can read about who can apply and how it works in the section ‘Help towards the cost of childcare’ on the main LITRG website.
+This scheme is also open to the self-employed and you can read about who can apply and how it works in the childcare section on the main LITRG website.